Ergberg/table-string/README.md

 #### alignTableHeadings

-This is used to override the "center" default alignment of column heading. `align` and `alignHeading` values for individual columns have precedence over this option.
+This overrides the default "center" alignment of column headings.
+The `align` and `alignHeading` values for individual columns take precedence over this option.

 #### frameChalk

-Want an alternative color for the frame of the table?
-Simply define a string value with opening and closing ansi color escapes.
+Want an alternative color for the table's border?
+Just define a string value with opening and closing ANSI color escapes.
 As an example: `{ frameChalk: "\x1B[37m\x1B[40m \x1B[49m\x1B[39m"}`

 #### propertyCompareFunction

-Typically, the data object for `tableString()` is an array.
-But you can also pass an object.
+Normally, the data object for `tableString()` is an array.
+However, you can also pass an object.
 The properties of this object are then used to form the rows of the table.
-If the order of the rows matters to you, you can specify a comparison function to sort them.
-Default is to order the properties alphabetically.
-If you do not want to sort, specify: `propertyCompareFunction: null`.
+If the order of the rows is important to you, you can specify a comparison function to sort them.
+By default, the properties ar sorted alphabetically.
+If you do not want  sorting, specify: `propertyCompareFunction: null`.

 #### index

 To add an index column, define values for that column.
-This can be something like `index: ["A", "B", "C"]` or `index: [...data.keys()]`.
-The column is named `""` and its heading is `""`, too.
-You can change heading and alignment with a column option for `""`: `{ column: "", heading: "(index)", align: "right" }`.
+This can look like this: `index: ["A", "B", "C"]` or `index: [...data.keys()]`.
+The column is named `""` (the empty string) and its heading is also `""`.
+You can change heading and alignment with a column option for `""`: `{ name: "", heading: "(index)", align: "right" }`.

 ### Using Functions in Options

-The examples for [the `index` table option](#index) also included an example of a computed option value: `[...data.keys()]` computes an index from the data array.
-There are other examples, where using functions for option values greatly simplifies configuration and enhances readability.
+The examples for [the `index` table option](#index) also include an example for a computed option value: `[...data.keys()]` computes an index from the data array.
+There are other examples where using functions for option values greatly simplifies configuration and improves readability.

-For example, [the `frameChalk` table option](#framechalk) might also be set using the chalk package like this: `{ frameChalk: chalk.red.bgBlue("x") }`.
+For example, [the table option `frameChalk`](#framechalk) could also be set with the chalk package as follows: `{ frameChalk: chalk.red.bgBlue("x") }`.
 Here the string itself is not important, but it should have a non-zero length.
-Otherwise chalk optimizes the colors away.
+Otherwise, chalk optimizes the colors away.

-Or you just want the columns to show up in alphabetical order: \
+As another example, if you just want the columns to show up in alphabetical order: \
 `tableString(data = [{ z: 3, y: 4, x:2 }]), [...Object.keys(data[0])].sort())` renders as
 ![sorted columns](./images/sorted.png)